-SHOUTING OF THE WARRIOR - Most commentators see the warrior as one of the defenders of the city.
+mighty man - Most commentators see the warrior as one of the defenders of the city.
 As the day of the Lord falls upon the city, the defender one the wall is the first to cry our in anguish at the terrible judgment that is about to come upon him and his fellow citizens.
 (PBC)